chivaa21/os-labs/README.md

 # Operating_Systems

+Description:
+  This repository is a homework from operating system.

 Steps to compile and run:
   - Download the .java file you want to compile
   - open command line